-Can a data-driven medical system be so personalised it will revolutionise the future of health care?
+Can a data-driven medical system be so personalised it will revolutionise the future of healthcare?
 Women’s Brain Project co-founder Dr. Antonella Santuccione Chadha uses sex and gender to explain how precision medicine helps brings the right solution, to the right person, at the right time.
+What kind of future does this technology bring?

 As Dr. Antonella Santuccione Chadha talks about her family and career, it seems problem solving and working out how people tick is in her blood.
 With a police inspector father and mother who was a teacher, she felt destined to help others and co-founded the Women’s Brain Project (WBP) to address what her TED talk calls the elephant in the healthcare room: the prevalence of women impacted by brain and mental diseases such as depression, migraine, multiple sclerosis and Alzheimer’s.
 Head of Stakeholder Liaison for Alzheimer’s disease at neurological biotechnology company Biogen, Antonella is also CEO of WBP, and leading the calls for precision medicine to improve brain and mental health.